-Presented by the National Endowment for the Arts and the Poetry Foundation in partnership with the Pennsylvania Council on the Arts and the Northern Tier Partners for the Arts, Poetry Out Loud is a program that encourages high school students to learn about great poetry through memorization, performance and competition.
+Presented by the National Endowment for the Arts (NEA) and the Poetry Foundation, in partnership with the Pennsylvania Council on the Arts (PCA) and the Bradford County Regional Arts Council (BCRAC), Poetry Out Loud (POL) is a national recitation contest that encourages high school students to learn about great poetry through memorization, performance and competition.

-Poetry Out Loud seeks to foster the next generation of literary readers by capitalizing on the latest trends in poetry – recitation and performance.
-The program builds on the resurgence of poetry as an oral art form, as seen in the slam poetry movement.
-Poetry Out Loud invites the dynamic aspects of slam poetry, spoken word, and theater into the English class.
-Through Poetry Out Loud, students can master public speaking skills, build self-confidence, and learn about their literary heritage.
+POL seeks to foster the next generation of literary readers by capitalizing on the latest trends in poetry recitation and performance.
+The program builds on the resurgence of poetry as an oral art form, for example in the thriving slam poetry movement.
+POL invites the dynamic aspects of slam poetry, spoken word, and theater into the high school English class.
+Through POL, students can master public speaking skills, build self-confidence, and learn about their literary heritage.

-Starting in the fall and continuing through the spring of each school year, schools in every region of Pennsylvania are invited to participate in classroom, school-wide and regional contests, advancing to a state competition typically held in March in Harrisburg.
-State champions advance to the national Finals, held in April in Washington, DC (during the Covid-19 pandemic, competitions were held virtually).
+Starting in the fall and continuing through the spring of each school year, schools in every region of Pennsylvania are invited to participate in classroom, school-wide and Regional Contests, with the opportunity to advance to State Finals, typically held in March in Harrisburg.
+State champions advance to the National Finals in April in Washington, DC (during the Covid-19 pandemic, competitions were held virtually).
 The BCRAC hosts one of the Pennsylvania Regional Contests and sends one winner to the State Finals each year.
 This year’s Regional Contest will be held Friday January 27, 2023 at the Dunn Center for the Performing Arts at the Keystone Theatre in Towanda!

-Northern Tier Partners for the Arts.
-Invites High School students in Bradford, Columbia, Lycoming, Montour, Sullivan, Tioga, and West Wyoming counties to compete in POETRY OUT LOUD.
+The BCRAC invites high school students in Bradford, Columbia, Lycoming, Sullivan, and Tioga counties to compete in POETRY OUT LOUD!